County Commissioners

 Chairperson: Administrative Committee

-Liaison to: Public Works
+Liaison to: Administrative

 Assignments: New Jersey Association of Counties; South Jersey Transportation Planning Organization